MileHacker Logo

 Bicycle Sharing Programs

 Public bike-sharing systems operate in Xiangtan.
-Access via WeChat or Alipay, which requires a deposit and local payment setup.
+Access via WeChat or Alipay, requiring a deposit and local payment setup.
 Manual bike rentals from smaller shops are also available.

 Convenient for short distances.